noorulhaq/spring-petclinic/README.md

 <br/>-Dwebdriver.base.url=http://localhost:7272
 <br/> Here __webdriver.base.url__ is the url where your webserver serves the petclinic application.
 * Run __mvn verify -e -P collect-it-data__ at project root level to collect the code coverage stats.
-* Run __mvn sonar:sonar -pl !spring-petclinic-it,!spring-petclinic-common  -Dsonar.host.url=http://docker.me:9001__ command at project root level to submit the stats to sonarQube.
+* Finally, run __mvn sonar:sonar -pl !spring-petclinic-it,!spring-petclinic-common  -Dsonar.host.url=http://docker.me:9001__ command at project root level to submit the stats to sonarQube.
 Change __Dsonar.host.url__ value to your sonarQube location.

+**Note**
+If you are not interested in code coverage then you can skip last two steps.